 Every single year in the UK, 150,000 tonnes of food is dumped in our bins at Christmas.
 Over two million turkeys, five million Christmas puddings, and 74 million mince pies!
 For every meal you save, reduces methane emissions from landfills and lowers your carbon footprint.
 Here's some tips on where to start.

-But, now the big day is over, you may be left with plenty of food that you don’t know what to do with.
-DON’T instantly go to the bin in a desperate attempt to declutter.
+Now the big day is over, you may be left with plenty of food that you don’t know what to do with.
+DON’T visit the bin in a desperate attempt to de-clutter the fridge.
 There’s plenty of quirky ways to get the most of your leftovers - or to help out others.

 Let’s start with those veggies

 It can be hard buying the right amount of veggies - especially from supermarkets which don’t offer loose fruit and veg, so you may now be wondering what to do with those sprouts every time you open the fridge.